 Likewise, Autumn De Wilde’s Emma has been released into cinemas eleven years after a BBC production, written by Sandy Wench, and given that there are so many filmed versions, one might ask themselves why we need another?

-Then again one could ask themselves why another Little Women?
-Why another David Copperfield?
+Then again one could ask themselves why make another Little Women or David Copperfield?

-Then there was 1995 when the text was given a modern make over and turned into an iconic Hollywood teen movie through Amy Heckerling’s Clueless, that transplanted the story and the characters to Beverly Hills to brilliant and iconically comedic effect, and was itself later turned into a television series.
+Only the year beforw did the text gain a modern make over and was turned into an iconic Hollywood teen movie through Amy Heckerling’s Clueless, that transplanted the story and the characters to Beverly Hills to brilliant and iconically comedic effect, and was itself later turned into a television series.

 This past year has seen new versions of Little Women, David Copperfield and now Emma, and while one might want to roll their eyes and complain about the lack of originality in new ideas and the constant roll-out of remakes and such, what has been invigorating these new interpretations from De Wilde, Gerwig and Iannucci has been their modern approaches to adapting them.

-Meg March, as played by Florence Pugh, has always been a bone of contention for many fans of Louisa May Alcott’s novel, and yet Gerwig single candidly rehabilitates the character, making her more developed and real, and thanks to Pugh’s portrayal she is also more likeable in a manner that very few versions have done before.
+Meg March, as played by Florence Pugh, has always been a bone of contention for many fans of Louisa May Alcott’s novel, and yet Gerwig single candidly rehabilitates the character, making her more developed and real, and thanks to Pugh’s portrayal she is also more likeable in a manner than previous versions have done before.